raendev/guide/src/counter/impl.md

 ### `;`

 Rust uses semicolons to separate expressions.
-You'll see that the last line here is the same as the only line in `get_num`, with no semicolon.
+See that the last line here is the same as the only line in `get_num`, with no semicolon.
 You may have already guessed that this means `set_num` also returns the value of `num`.
 This also matches the return type, `-> i8`.

 ### `&mut self`